10 Best Things to do in Osaka, Japan

 So if you want to experience this glittering port city to the fullest, then be sure to keep reading.

-Our FAVORITE thing to do in Osaka is this small-group food tour of Shinsekai District.
-We visited local hot spots with a guide and tried 13 dishes!
+Our personal FAVORITE thing to do in Osaka is this small-group food tour of Shinsekai District.
+We explored local hotspots with a guide and sampled 13 dishes, and having someone order for us was a game-changer since most spots didn’t have English menus.

 Things to do in Osaka